 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of residents given antianxiety medications.
-These drugs are typically used to treat residents suffering from depression and anxiety.
+This is the percent of residents who were given antianxiety drugs.
+These medications are generally prescribed to patients experiencing depression and anxiety.

 Managing Depression Among Residents